charlespeters/ARWHD/_posts/2014-09-22-the-other-parts-of-sass.md

 ### Interpolation

-The last lesser known part of SASS that I think is awesome is interpolation.
-Interpolation (in this context, interpolation isn't unique to SASS) is using the value of a variable in a string or different context.
+The last lesser known part of Sass that I think is awesome is interpolation.
+Interpolation (in this context, interpolation isn't unique to Sass) is using the value of a variable in a string or different context.
 There is a way better explanation of that over [here](http://webdesign.tutsplus.com/tutorials/all-you-ever-need-to-know-about-sass-interpolation--cms-21375).

 Here we're going to create a simple 4 column grid.
 We're going to use a `@for` loop to count from 1 to 4.
 This loop will create a class for each count it makes and we'll use interpolation to name these classes so we can use them later.